Are Compression Socks Good for Everyday Use?

 What Compression Socks Do

 Compression socks use graduated pressure (snug at the ankle, looser up the leg) to support healthy blood flow.
 This helps reduce fluid buildup, improve leg comfort, and combat that heavy, achy feeling many people get after a full day of sitting or standing.
+At Mobility Max, we educate our patients on how compression therapy works and help them maximize its benefits.

 Top Benefits of Wearing Compression Socks Daily